-The Oil Drum | World Oil Forecasts Including Saudi Arabia, Kuwait and the UAEhttpdatewocth2002rum.com/node/3064 2009", which is assumed to be December 2009 for Figs 9 and 10.
+Figs 9 and 10 have been updated for Wikipedia Oil Megaprojects.
 Although Khurais is forecast to produce 1.1 mbd, Matt Simmons doubts that Khurais will produce 0.8 mbd.
 This report stated that the "Khurais field west of the giant Ghawar field could potentially increase Saudi production by a further 800,000 b/d" and another report made a similar statement "Another potential project, at the Khurais field, could increase Saudi production capacity by 800,000 bbl/d".
+These

-These statements indicate that the forecast production of 1.1 mbd from Khurais might be too high.
+The Oil Drum | World Oil Forecasts Including Saudi Arabia, Kuwait and the UAEhttpdatevFebh2008rum.com/node/3623 statements indicate that the forecast production of 1.1 mbd from Khurais might be too high.

-There are three forecast scenarios from 2007 to 2080, shown in Fig 10.
+There are three forecast scenarios from 2008 to 2080, shown in Fig 10.
 The solid red line shows a "Do Nothing" forecast scenario.
 This represents a production decline rate of 8%/yr which is equivalent to ultimate recoverable reserves of 148 Gb (billion barrels).
 This scenario is highly unlikely but serves as a useful lower bound for the forecast production profile.
 The "New Peak?" dashed red line represents a scenario for which another peak is attained.
 However, the inset in the chart explains that another 1.75 mbd would be required from other projects and infill drilling.
 This is highly unlikely and predicts that a peak in 2005 has passed.
-The "Bottom Up" dark blue line in Fig 10 represents the most likely scenario and includes the bottom up forecast to 2020 from Fig 9, followed by an annual production decline rate of 4%/yr.
+The "Bottom Up" dark blue line in Fig 10 represents the most likely scenario and includes the bottom up forecast to 2020 from Fig 9, followed by an annual production decline rate of 4.5%/yr.